mosessky/STA250_W2014/hw3/readme.md

-Kaggle StackOverflow Homework
+Homework 3.
+Part One: Kaggle StackOverflow Question Open or Closure Estimation
 =================================================
-In this homework, I found an existing method proposed by Marco Lui: http://www.kaggle.com/c/predict-closed-questions-on-stack-overflow/forums/t/3083/sharing-my-solution-ranked-10
+In this part of homework 3, I found an existing method proposed by Marco Lui: http://www.kaggle.com/c/predict-closed-questions-on-stack-overflow/forums/t/3083/sharing-my-solution-ranked-10
 So, my intial purpose is to test the suggested method and find better alternatives.
 I use train.csv as training data and test.csv as test dataset to compare different algorithms' performance.